-At year-end, the District had commitments outstanding, in the form of purchase orders for \$3,132,388 for construction and maintenance projects.
-The projects included bond safety/security remodeling at six elementary schools and both high schools, partial re-roofs at Kessler Elementary and Capital High Schools, asphalt for the parking lot at Helena High School, playground and sidewalk upgrades at Jefferson Elementary, Warren Elementary, and Kessler Elementary schools, solar panels at Central Elementary School, and flooring replacements at four elementary schools and both high schools.
+At year-end, the District had commitments outstanding, in the form of purchase orders for \$2,597,539 for construction and maintenance projects.
+The projects included major improvements at Vigilante Stadium, boiler replacement at Jefferson Elementary, roofing projects at Jefferson Elementary, Four Georgians Elementary, and Capital High School; and flooring replacement at several schools.
 These projects were funded by the elementary building reserve, high school building reserve, and the elementary school building bond.
-Including the aforementioned, the District had various encumbrances: \$609,170 in the general funds, \$1,757,006 in the elementary building fund, \$752,175 in the high school building reserve fund, and \$746,615 in the non-major governmental funds.
+In addition, the HVAC system at Capital High School received a major upgrade, which was funded with ESSER money.
+Including the aforementioned, the District had various encumbrances: \$143,949 in the general funds, \$642,532 in the elementary miscellaneous fund, \$1,526,598 in the elementary building reserve fund, and \$1,661,160 in the non-major governmental funds.
 Note K. delineates the fund balance status.